Multi-File Projects

 Main File (with pack declaration)

-Only the first file needs a pack declaration:
+Only the main entry file needs a pack declaration:

 // main.mdl